 Meet Audrey Cromwell

-With 13 years of criminal law experience, Audrey has served her fellow Montanans as a Judge pro tem, prosecutor, public defender, legal aid attorney, and criminal defense attorney.
-As Gallatin County Attorney, her depth and breadth of service in criminal law will bring a sharp perspective tempered by a passion for collaboration.
+Through her legal vocation, Audrey has served her fellow Montanans as a Judge pro tem, prosecutor, public defender, legal aid attorney, criminal defense attorney and now Gallatin County Attorney.
+As Gallatin County Attorney, her depth and breadth of service in criminal law brings a sharp perspective tempered by a passion for collaboration.
 For more information on her policies, click here.

 Committed to Public Good